samjulien/blog/_posts/2018-07-15-handling-server-sent-events-with-react-and-nodejs.markdown

 > **Note**: If you have `npm`>5.2 installed, you have `npx` available. `npx` allows you to run `create-react-app` without having to do a global install like so: `npx create-react-app client`.
 Try it out!

-After a moment, our project will be scaffolded.
-We will get a `client` folder with everything we need inside.
-The `src` subfolder contains the source code of our brand-new application.
+Once this command finishes, under the `flight-timetable` root folder, we will get a `client` folder with everything we need inside.
+Its `src` subfolder contains the source code of our brand-new application.
 Our goal is to build our flight timetable application upon this basic React foundation.

 ```javascript
 // client/src/App.js